Dan Campbell: Personal life

-Campbell married his wife, Holly, in 1999, and they have a son, Cody, and a daughter, Piper.
+Campbell married his wife, Holly, in 1999, and they have two children.

 Campbell is a noted fan of Metallica, and during his time at Texas A&M, he was nicknamed "Dantallica" by his roommate Shane Lechler.
 He also enjoys country music and classic rock.
 During his playing career, he was nicknamed "The Dude," due to his resemblance to Jeff Bridges' character in The Big Lebowski.
 Upon joining the Detroit Lions as head coach, he gained the nickname "MC/DC" by Pat McAfee on his daily radio show.
 The nickname, a play on AC/DC, is short for Motor City Dan Campbell.
-Some newer fans that have noticed his desire to be a risk taker have taken to calling him "Ramblin' Gamblin' Dan Campbell".
+Campbell's aggressive, high-risk play-calling has led fans to refer to him as "Ramblin' Gamblin' Dan Campbell".